 The Emergency Assistance for Livestock, Honeybees, and Farm-Raised Fish Program (ELAP) provides emergency assistance to eligible producers.
-The funds cover losses due to eligible weather or other events, like blizzards, disease (including cattle tick fever), water shortages, and wildfires.
+The funds cover losses due to eligible weather or other events, like blizzards and wildfires, disease (including cattle tick fever), and water shortages.

-- Removed LIP from the combined ELAP, LFP, and LIP maximum per person and legal entity payment limitation.
+- Removed ELAP from the combined ELAP and LDFP maximum per person and legal entity payment limitation.

-- The costs of hauling water to livestock.
+- Farm-raised fish death and feed losses.
+The costs of hauling water to livestock due to an eligible drought.

 - Livestock feed and grazing losses that are not due to drought or wildfires on federally managed lands.

-- The cost of gathering and treating livestock for cattle tick fever.
+- The cost of gathering livestock to inspect and treat them for cattle tick fever.

 General Program Requirements

-Program requirements vary depending on the type of loss and whether livestock, honey bees, or farm-raised fish are affected.
+Program requirements vary depending on the type of loss and whether it affected livestock, honey bees, or farm-raised fish.

 For more details and to find out how to apply, you can read the individual fact sheets found on the ELAP page.
 You may also contact your local USDA Service Center or FSA office.